jundalisay/spblist/content/en/research/sarkar/travels/appendix-2.md

 The government will naturally be concerned for maintaining long-term fertility of its soil and all-round ecological balance

-7) Such economic zones prefer the development of local resources in lieu of exporting raw materials or importing finished products.
+7. Such economic zones prefer the development of local resources  in lieu of exporting raw materials or importing finished products.
 This policy encourages the growth of a healthy indigenous manufacturing sector, full employment, and greater security in times  of difficulty.

-8) Within each zone there should be a three-tiered structure of eco¬ nomic enterprises.
+8) Within each zone there should be a three-tiered structure of economic enterprises.

 - Cooperatives constitute the largest sector, including all agriculture and most industries and commercial companies.